STI screening clinics

 Taking care of your sexual health

-Dalhousie Student Health & Wellness provides free, confidential, and non-invasive STI screenings right on-campus to Dalhousie and King's students.
-Students can get tested at the Student Health & Wellness Centre or at mobile clinics around campus (listed below).
+Dalhousie Student Health & Wellness provides free* and confidential screenings for sexually transmitted infections (STIs) right on-campus to Dalhousie and King's students.

 Why should I get tested?

 The majority of STIs are asymptomatic, which means that there are no signs, but there are possible consequences, including:

 - Urinary tract infections (UTIs)

 - Blood vessel, heart, eye or brain damage

 - Increased risk of cancer